 Aussies may be the target customer group of Fusion Markets but clients from other jurisdictions are also welcome, with few exceptions like the United States and New Zealand.
 Fusion Markets caters to its motley customer base with a vast range of payment methods, including digital wallets, cryptocurrencies, cards, and bank transfers.

-- 2. FP MarketsMin Deposit$100Min Spread1.0 pips on Standard Accounts, 0.0 pips on Raw AccountsTradable PairsOver 70 pairsRegulationsASIC (Australia), CySEC (Cyprus)SoftwareMT4, MT5, cTrader, TradingView, WebTraderBanking MethodsVisa, Mastercard, Skrill, Neteller, PayPal, Bank Transfer10 per quarter for non-AU traders; 20 per quarter and notional volume of AU$1,000,000 per 4 quarters in the last 1 year 73.85% of retail CFD accounts lose money
+- 2. FP MarketsMin Deposit$100Min Spread1.0 pips on Standard Accounts, 0.0 pips on Raw AccountsTradable PairsOver 70 pairsRegulationsASIC (Australia), CySEC (Cyprus)SoftwareMT4, MT5, cTrader, TradingView, WebTraderBanking MethodsVisa, Mastercard, Skrill, Neteller, PayPal, Bank TransferRisk Warning: CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
+72.92% of retail investor accounts lose money when trading CFDs with this provider.
+You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money.

 FP Markets is an online broker that was established in 2005, making it a well-experienced player in the Forex scene.
 With regulators like ASIC and CySEC, FP Markets has been authorized to offer its services to a wide range of traders, allowing them to explore a variety of CFD markets, including Forex, Indices, Commodities, Crypto, ETFs, and more.